You can also read about us at Inside Schools.

 • Kindergarten families escort their kindergartners to the classroom until the beginning of October.
 After adjusting to school and learning how to line up in the gym, kindergarteners line up in the gym and their teachers pick them up there.

-• Middle schoolers should swipe in with their ID cards upon arrival.
+• Fifth through Eighth graders should swipe in with their ID cards upon arrival.
 Students who choose to enter the building before 8:10 am will gather in the cafeteria.
 Otherwise, students will be swiped up in the elevator to their homeroom floor starting at 8:10 am.

 Every absence is considered a significant loss of instruction.
 Please notify the office by 8:30 am if your child will be absent from school.
 Voice mail will record calls regarding student absences before and after school hours.

 The Department of Education has an automated calling system that will notify you if your child is absent or tardy.
 If you feel that this call is in error, please let the office know.

 When a student returns after an absence, they MUST bring a written explanation to the homeroom teacher signed by a parent or guardian.
 The office will record on the daily attendance sheet if the student has brought in a note.
 Students are responsible for making up all work missed while absent.

 Students arriving after 8:25 am are considered late and must get a late pass before going to their classrooms.
 Lateness is recorded in the DOE’s electronic record-keeping system and on your child’s report card.
 If your child is late and did not check in at the office, it is possible that the lateness will be marked as an absence.